25+ Business Goal Examples for Growing Teams

 Every goal needs a DRI — directly responsible individual.
 Someone who tracks progress, removes blockers, and makes sure the goal doesn't vanish into the ether.

 Even if multiple teams contribute, one person owns the outcome.
+Teams with clear single ownership per goal see 26% higher completion rates than those with shared or vague accountability.

 5. Connect to Real Work